frederic-perez/AmE-dictionary/data/dictionary.md

 __Magic Marker__
 __magical thinking__ _n_
 __Magna Carta__
-__magnanimous__ _adj_ :two: Highly moral, especially in showing kindness or forgiveness, as in overlooking insults or not seeking revenge.
+__magnanimous__ _adj_ :three: /mag-NAN-uh-mus/ Magnanimous is a formal word that means “having or showing a generous and kind nature.”
+Highly moral, especially in showing kindness or forgiveness, as in overlooking insults or not seeking revenge. _She was too magnanimous to resent the unkind words of those grousing about her winning the spelling bee._
 __magnolia__ _n_ [:scroll: New Latin Magnolia, genus name, after Pierre Magnol (1638-1715), French botanist]
 __magnum opus__ _n_ :two: __1__ A great work, especially a literary or artistic masterpiece. _Syn_ masterpiece Paradise Lost _is generally considered to be Milton’s magnum opus._ __2__ The greatest single work of an artist, writer, or composer.
 __magpie__ _n_ :es: urraca